Ocular Migraine

 Researchers also point to genetics as one of the possible causes.
 Approximately 50% of people experiencing ocular migraines have family members with similar sensory disturbances.

-How To Diagnose Ocular Migraine?
+How to Diagnose Ocular Migraine?

 If a person is experiencing ocular migraine during a doctor visit, a diagnosis is straightforward.
 A healthcare provider can then use an ophthalmoscope to check blood flow in a person's eye.
 During a migraine attack, it should be decreased, which confirms ocular migraine.
 But because migraine attacks are rarely longer than 5 minutes, more effort is required to diagnose this condition correctly.
 Family history and description of the patient's symptoms are necessary to rule out health problems that may mimic retinal migraine or migraine with aura.
 If you visit a general practitioner, they may recommend seeing an ophthalmologist to determine if you are affected by a severe eye condition.